 MAG Silver Reports Second Quarter Financial Results

 Vancouver, B.C.
 MAG Silver Corp.
-(TSX: MAG; NYSE-A: MVG) ("MAG" or the "Company") announces the Company's unaudited financial results for the three and six months ended June 30, 2011.
-For complete details of the Second Quarter Unaudited Condensed Interim Consolidated Financial Statements and related Management's Discussion and Analysis, please see the Company's filings on SEDAR (www.sedar.com) or on EDGAR (www.sec.gov).
-All amounts herein are reported in Canadian dollars unless otherwise specified.
+(TSX: MAG; NYSE MKT: MVG) ("MAG" or the "Company") announces the Company's unaudited financial results for the three and six months ended June 30, 2013.
+For complete details of the second quarter unaudited Condensed Interim Consolidated Financial Statements and related Management's Discussion and Analysis, please see the Company's filings on SEDAR (www.sedar.com) or on EDGAR (www.sec.gov).
+All amounts herein are reported in United States dollars unless otherwise specified.

 About MAG Silver Corp. (www.magsilver.com )

 MAG is focused on district scale projects located within the Mexican Silver Belt.
 Our mission is to become one of the premier companies in the silver mining industry.
 MAG is conducting ongoing exploration of its portfolio of 100% owned properties in Mexico including a silver, lead and zinc discovery and a moly-gold discovery at its 100% owned Cinco de Mayo property in Chihuahua State.
-MAG and Fresnillo plc are jointly developing the Valdecañas Deposit on the Juanicipio Joint Venture in Zacatecas State.
+MAG and Fresnillo plc are jointly developing the Valdecañas Vein and delineating the Desprendido and Juanicipio discoveries on the Juanicipio Joint Venture in Zacatecas State.
 MAG is based in Vancouver, British Columbia, Canada.
-Its common shares trade on the TSX under the symbol MAG and on the NYSE-Amex under the symbol MVG.
+Its common shares trade on the TSX under the symbol MAG and on the NYSE MKT under the symbol MVG.

 On behalf of the Board of

 |For further information on behalf of MAG Silver Corp.|

 Contact Michael Curlook,VP Corp.
 Development